actuarialcat/SOA_Case_2021/README.md

 Highlight of the project:
 - Attempt to offer protection against a new risk -- Myopia (short-sightedness) risk
+- Assumptions based on research in US, Hong Kong and other countries, adjusted for demographic characteristics
+- Actuarial cash flow / pricing model with stochasitic test
 - Sensitivity test and profitability anaylsis